playframework/playframework/documentation/manual/working/scalaGuide/main/async/ScalaComet.md

 }
 ```

-For an example of a Comet helper, see the [Play 2.5 Clock Template](https://github.com/typesafehub/play-2.5-clock/).
+For an example of a Comet helper, see the [Play Streaming Example](https://github.com/playframework/play-scala-streaming-example).

 ## Debugging Comet

-The easiest way to debug a Comet stream that is not working is to use the [`log()`](http://doc.akka.io/docs/akka/2.5/scala/stream/stream-cookbook.html#Logging_elements_of_a_stream) operation to show any errors involved in mapping data through the stream.
+The easiest way to debug a Comet stream that is not working is to use the [`log()`](https://doc.akka.io/docs/akka/2.5/stream/stream-cookbook.html?language=scala#logging-in-streams) operation to show any errors involved in mapping data through the stream.